cixelsyd/chef-web-docs/chef_master/source/resource_zypper_package.rst

    Default.
 Install a package.
 If a version is specified, install the specified version of the package.

 ``:lock``
-   Locks the yum package to a specific version.
+   Locks the zypper package to a specific version.

    New in Chef Client 12.16.